MassTransit/MassTransit/docs/usage/message-data.md

 }
 ```

-To initialize a message contract with one or more `MessageData<T>` properties, the `byte[]` or `string` value can be specified and the data will be stored to the repository by the initializer.
+To initialize a message contract with one or more `MessageData<T>` properties, the `byte[]`, `string`, or `Stream` value can be specified and the data will be stored to the repository by the initializer.
 If the message has the _TimeToLive_ header property specified, that same value will be used for the message data in the repository.

 ```cs
 Guid documentId = NewId.NextGuid();